• Skip to primary navigation

 • ground ginger

 • black pepper - Preferably freshly ground.
-And don't be thrown this -- if you've ever made Black Pepper Chocolate Chip Cookies, you know exactly how delicious the combination can be.
+And don't be thrown by this -- if you've ever made Black Pepper Chocolate Chip Cookies, you know exactly how delicious the combination can be.

 • Kosher salt - If you use table salt, use half of the amount listed in the recipe card (below).